apache/couchdb-documentation/src/api/ddoc/views.rst

     :<header Accept: - :mimetype:`application/json`
                      - :mimetype:`text/plain`

-    :query string bookmark: Specify a bookmark to get sepcific page of the results.
+    :query string bookmark: A bookmark to get sepcific page of the results.
     :query boolean conflicts: Include `conflicts` information in response.
       Ignored if `include_docs` isn't ``true``.
 Default is ``false``.
     :query boolean descending: Return the documents in descending order by key.